primitivefinance/arbiter-dispute-game/specification.md

 Once we get this iteration off the ground, we can start getting creative with malicious agent behavior and see the stress tests under which we can put the dispute game.
 ![Alt text](assets/image-2.png)

+### Simulation Analysis

+We consider a positive result **explicitly** to be a reproducible game that is resolved incorrectly for any reason (we correctly identified a flaw in the system).
+If we find a positive result we will investigate it further and identify and document the conditions under which it occurs in our report.
+We consider a negative result **explicitly** to discover no unexpected behavior in our simulations.

+We will run 100M (very rough estimate) game simulations on one or many cannon execiution traces.
+We will run these simulations to completion regardless of any findings we make along the way.
+We will vary any combination of up to five malicious agents acording to some heuristics.

+#### Malicious Agent Heuristics
+- **Random:** This agent will make random incorrect claims.
+- **Always:** This agent will make claims half the time and hoenst claims the other half of the time.
+- **Game DDOS:** This agent will continously create games by submitting incorrect claims.
+- [JAM with Team on the last two]

+#### Data Collection
+- game ID: the ID of the dispute game instance
+- sequence of claims and their timesteps and transaction meta data: the sequence of claims made by the agents in the game
+- Wether the game was resolved correctly or not
+- Agent meta-data: The cost of being malicious is the amount of money the malicious agent lost by being malicious.
+- How many claims were made in a game: this is the number of claims made by all agents in the game.
+- [What other data points should we collect?]

+We will perform analysis on the data we collect from the simulations.
+We will graph the sequence of claims made over time and identify which agent the claim was made by.
+We will compute averages and standard deviations for relevant data points to identify any key differences between games.
+(Colin what do you think are more important data points to collect?)

 ## Open questions
 - What is the status of durin.
 Does it block us on anything?
 Should it be included in the scope?
 - What are the externally owned accounts that interact with the pre-image oracle?